HutechCJ/ProfioApp/README.md

 docker-compose up -d
 ```

-For running `api` and `proxy` from ghcr.io, navigate to the root directory of the project and run the following command:
+For running `api` & `proxy`, navigate to the root directory of the project and run the following command:

 ```bash
 docker pull ghcr.io/hutechcj/profio-api:latest